airiclenz/XTB-Bulk-Solution-Exporter/README.md

 ## Summary

 A Bulk-Solution-Manager tool for the XrmToolBox that can export and import multiple solutions into multiple target encironments.
-Before each export, the version number of the solutions can be automatically updated following to a specific format.
+Before each export, the version number of the solutions can be automatically updated following a specific format.
-The tool supports manged- and unmanaged solution where each file is saved in its specific target location.
+When exporting, each solution file is saved in its specific target location.
 Downloaded solution files can automatically be commited to a git repository.

 ## Description